 Storm water drainage structures at each facility are managed in a similar manner as drainage structures located on the roadways.
 Structures are regularly inspected and cleaned when warranted.
 Materials removed from the structures are disposed of in an appropriate manner.
-The structures are cleaned of debris twice a year, (spring and fall).
+Some structures in areas prone to collect debris and sensitive areas are cleaned of debris twice a year, (spring and fall).
+Generally, the structures are clean on a three-year rotation.

 A program was developed to sweep all streets at least once a year as soon as possible after snowmelt.
-Additionally, a program was developed and implemented to inspect areas known to require more sweeping.
+Additionally, a program was developed and implemented to inspect areas known to require additional sweeping.
 These areas are swept more periodically, as warranted.
 A sand/salt deicing mixture has been replaced with an all salt practice, thus, vastly reducing the volume of grit on the roadways which could discharge into the waterways.
 Each street and public parking area was swept in the spring.